borttrob/blog/blog/_posts/reinforcement-learning-notes.md

 Currently I am working through the book [Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto](http://incompleteideas.net/book/RLbook2020.pdf).
 To engage with the material more thoroughly  I  decided to summarise the content in a series of blog posts.
 The book is available [here](http://incompleteideas.net/book/RLbook2020.pdf) free of cost (A huge Thank You to Mr. Sutton and Barto for this).
 I am reading the 2018 version of the book.
 This post is about chapter 3.

-## What problems do we want to Solve?
+## What problem do we want to Solve?

 Reinforcement Learning is about solving the task of optimal control.
 More specifically it is a set of solution methods for problems that are formulated as Markov Decision Processes (MDPs).